-We found the following listings for methadone clinic in Palm Springs, CA. Are you searching for drug rehab, addiction centers and detox centers in Palm Springs that use Methadone, Suboxone, Buprenorphine or Subutex for opioid treatment?
-Choose the best Palm Springs methadone clinic, suboxone clinical treatment and other medication assisted addiction clinics from our complete Palm Springs listings.
+We found the following listings for addiction treatment and methadone clinic in Palm Springs, CA. Are you searching for drug rehab, addiction centers and detox centers in Palm Springs that use Methadone, Suboxone, Buprenorphine or Subutex for opioid treatment?
+Choose a Palm Springs methadone clinic, suboxone clinical treatment and other medication assisted addiction clinics from our Palm Springs listings.

 Methadone treatment has been approved by the FDA from 1947 for its original use as an analgesic, and in 1972 was approved for treating opioid addictions.
 Suboxone, a similar opioid blocker which is a combination of buprenorphine and naloxone that is often used as an alternative to methadone, has been approved by the FDA from 2002 for treating drug addiction.